Panasonic G9 versus Panasonic GX8

 So how do things add up?
 Is the Panasonic G9 better than the Panasonic GX8 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DC-G9: